bitshares/bitshares.github.io-old/_technologies/en/user-issued-assets.md

 5. Price Feed Update Rate
 6. Global Forced Settlement

-With these tools it is possible to emulate a pure contract for difference with periodic global forced settlement (ie: monthly, yearly, etc), or to emulate BitShares 1.0 BitAssets by having a 30 day delay on forced settlement.
+With these tools it is possible to implement a true collateralized loan.

 Arbitrary financial indexes can be used for the price feed to mimic all manner of exotic assets.